dbosk/introtools/modules/overview/overview.md

 ### Interactive tutorial sessions

 The interactive tutorial sessions are given live on Zoom, you can find the date and time in [your schedule][schedule].
-To join, click [this link][zoom-room] or enter 633 069 655 31 as the meeting ID in the Zoom client.
-There are numerous Zoom clients that you can access [here][zoom-clients].
+You can join the session by going to the [course's Zoom room][zoom-room] or enter 633 069 655 31 as the meeting ID in the Zoom client.
+There are numerous [Zoom clients][zoom-clients] that you can use.

 [schedule]: https://www.kth.se/social/home/personal-menu/schema/
 [zoom-room]: https://kth-se.zoom.us/j/63306965531